Afridi & Angell inBrief

 Businesses that satisfy mandatory registration requirements will need to ensure they are registered prior to 1 January 2018, whilst for businesses under the AED 375,000 threshold, registration at this time is purely voluntary.

-For entities that have previously registered for Excise Tax with the FTA and already hold a Tax Registration Number (TRN), registration for VAT will still be required as a different TRN will be issued for their VAT registration.
+For entities that have previously registered for Excise Tax with the FTA and already hold a Tax Registration Number (TRN), registration for vat registration UAE will still be required as a different TRN will be issued for their VAT registration.

 Article 15 of the VAT Decree Law No. (8) of 2017 provides an exception to registration if an entity only supplies zero-rated supplies.
 A VAT registration application must still be completed through the FTA portal, however by answering ‘Yes’ to the question ‘Are you applying for an exception from VAT registration’, the applicant will have satisfied any mandatory requirements from a registration perspective.